astromz/gce_ml/README.md

 # gce_ML
-This package makes ML model training with Google Compute Engine (GCE) easy with simple model submission and automatic VM instance management.
+This small package makes ML model training with Google Compute Engine (GCE) easy with simple model submission and automatic VM instance management.
 This is very similar to the [Cloud ML Engine](https://cloud.google.com/ml-engine/docs/technical-overview) but offers more flexibility for customization (e.g., GPU, CPU, and RAM configurations) and debugging.

 ### Why use this package?
 There are two primary advantages: